10-disha/E-Commerce-Sales-Analytics/README.md

 different interactive visualizations.
 1. Product Category: The dataset has three significant categories.
 Technology, furniture, and office supplies.
-2.Product subcategory: Each major product category includes several subcategories, for example, furniture has subcategories for tables, chairs, chair mats, bookcases, and office furniture.
+2. Product subcategory: Each major product category includes several subcategories, for example, furniture has subcategories for tables, chairs, chair mats, bookcases, and office furniture.
 Similar to how each product category has its own respective subcategories.
-3.Region: An examination of the United States' central, eastern, western, and southern regions.
+3. Region: An examination of the United States' central, eastern, western, and southern regions.
-4.State: Data on sales and profits for the entire state, broken down by product type and subcategory.
+4. State: Data on sales and profits for the entire state, broken down by product type and subcategory.
-5.Sales: The total quantity of purchases made by Walmart in a given year and category.
+5. Sales: The total quantity of purchases made by Walmart in a given year and category.
-6.Profit: In a given year, profit was made in each category.
+6. Profit: In a given year, profit was made in each category.
-7.Order Date: Order date in the following format of DD-MM-YYYY 8.Order Priority: It represents various order importance values, including "high," "low," "medium," and "critical."
+7. Order Date: Order date in the following format of DD-MM-YYYY
+8. Order Priority: It represents various order importance values, including "high," "low," "medium," and "critical."
-9.Product Container: It shows a variety of container sizes, such as jumbo drums, wrap bags, small packs, medium boxes, large boxes, and jumbo boxes.
+9. Product Container: It shows a variety of container sizes, such as jumbo drums, wrap bags, small packs, medium boxes, large boxes, and jumbo boxes.
-10.Shipping mode: Three delivery options are available to analyze the data: express air, regular air, and delivery truck.
+10. Shipping mode: Three delivery options are available to analyze the data: express air, regular air, and delivery truck.

 The dataset can be loaded into tableau public by directly importing the data file as a “data